 As you’ve seen in the video and photos above, it is possible to make fresh juice using a blender.
 It’ll take longer because you’ll need to separate the pulp and juice.

 You’ll need a strainer or a nut bag for this.
-Now the question is are you willing do the extra steps to save from buying a juicer?
-There are blenders available right now that have a juice preset that’ll blend ingredients finely.
+Now the question is, are you willing to do the extra steps to save from buying a juicer?
+There are blenders available right now that has a juice preset that’ll blend ingredients finely.

 But you’ll need to add a lot of water so that it’ll have the same consistency as a juice and there will be traces of pulp.

-If you don’t like pulp and still don’t want to get a juicer then use a strainer or nut bag.
+If you don’t like pulp and still don’t want to get a juicer, then use a filter or nut bag.